Whiskey and Rain

 "Whiskey and Rain" is a song recorded by American country music singer Michael Ray.
-It was released on September 25, 2020 as the lead single from his upcoming fourth studio album, and released to country radio on October 26, 2020.
+It was released on October 26, 2020, and served as the lead single to his EP Higher Education.
 The song reached number one on the Country Airplay chart dated January 22, 2022, giving Ray his second number one single on the chart.
 The song was co-written by Jesse Frasure and Josh Thompson, and produced by Ross Copperman.

 Content

-"Whiskey and Rain" describes someone drowning their sorrows in a glass of something strong, and Ray pointed out the song's vibe draws to mind some of his country forebearers.
+"Whiskey and Rain" describes someone drowning their sorrows in a glass of something strong, and Ray pointed out the song's vibe draws to mind some of his country forebears.